owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-top_down_dna.md

 You need to manually upload images to IPFS, and add the `image_url` as `ipfs://[hash]/[path]`.

-The `ipfs://` will be replaced by the `ENV` variable `IPFS_GATEWAY` that used by our provided API, so you don't need to be concerned about that.
+The `ipfs://` will be replaced by the environemnt variable `IPFS_GATEWAY` that used by our provided API, so you don't need to be concerned about that.

 We'll have more tools and a UI for uploading to IPFS soon.